Native American Arts and Crafts --> Native American Flutes

 The Art of the Native American Flute|

-Carlos Nakai's history and culture of the American Indian flute, also with practical information on mastering the instrument and several Indian flute pieces to play.
+Carlos Nakai's history and culture of the American Indian flute, also with playing instructions and Indian flute songs.

 Flute Magic: An Introduction to the Native American Flute|

-Guide for students of the American Indian flute, also with traditional historical and flute-carving information.
+Guide for students of the American Indian flute, also with traditional historical and flute-building information.